tanwanimohit/python-cheatsheet/README.md

 I would recommend you to learn in depth from this course: [Udemy Course](https://www.udemy.com/course/complete-python-bootcamp/)
 <br/>If you can self learn Repository: [Github](https://github.com/Pierian-Data/Complete-Python-3-Bootcamp)

+## Theory
+- Python is a scripting language.
+- **Scripting vs Compiled ?** - Language like c++/java's code needs to compiled by its compiler, after compilation it is just machine level code.
+Where as in a scripting language its interpreter will be run the code one the spot one line at a time.

 ## VSCODE extension:
 - Python